arnaudmorin/pci-rec-test/ex2/README.md

 There is no need to extract dependencies of app as is static binary.

-Neverthles the Dockerfile is generic and can handle situation once app will have dependencies too
+Neverthles the Dockerfile is generic and can handle situation when app will become dunamie (and will have dependencies too).

 ## Build phase